apache/spark/docs/streaming-programming-guide.md

 ## Semantics with files as input source
 {:.no_toc}
-In this case, since all the input data is already present in a fault-tolerant files system like HDFS, Spark Streaming can always recover from any failure and process all the data.
+If all of the input data is already present in a fault-tolerant files system like HDFS, Spark Streaming can always recover from any failure and process all the data.
 This gives *exactly-once* semantics, that all the data will be processed exactly once no matter what fails.

 ## Semantics with input sources based on receivers
 {:.no_toc}
+For input sources based on receivers, the fault-tolerance semantics depend on both the failure scenario and type of receiver.
-Here we will first discuss the semantics in the context of different types of failures.
-As we discussed [earlier](#receiver-reliability), there are two kinds of receivers.
+As we discussed [earlier](#receiver-reliability), there are two types of receivers:

 1. *Reliable Receiver* - These receivers acknowledge reliable sources only after ensuring that the received data has been replicated.
 If such a receiver fails, the buffered (unreplicated) data does not get acknowledged to the source.
-If the receiver is restarted, the source would resend the data, and so no data will be lost due to the failure.
+If the receiver is restarted, the source will resend the data, and therefore no data will be lost due to the failure.
 1. *Unreliable Receiver* - Such receivers can lose data when they fail due to worker or driver failures.

 Depending on what type of receivers are used we achieve the following semantics.
 If a worker node fails, then there is no data loss with reliable receivers.
 With unreliable receivers, data received but not replicated can get lost.
-If the driver node fails, then besides these losses, all the past data that were received and replicated in memory will be lost.
+If the driver node fails, then besides these losses, all the past data that was received and replicated in memory will be lost.
 This will affect the results of the stateful transformations.

-To avoid this loss of past received data, Spark 1.2 introduces an experimental feature of write ahead logs, that saves the received data to a fault-tolerant storage.
+To avoid this loss of past received data, Spark 1.2 introduces an experimental feature of _write ahead logs_ which saves the received data to fault-tolerant storage.
 With the [write ahead logs enabled](#deploying-applications) and reliable receivers, there is zero data loss and exactly-once semantics.

-The following table summarizes the semantics under failures.
+The following table summarizes the semantics under failures:

 <table class="table">
   <tr>